Healthy Homes Assessment Petone

 Petone Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement for all Petone and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement in all Petone and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that prove the conformance to all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be in force to an apartment rental.

-• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Private landlords and property managers should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes